Successively severe punishment for repeated infractions is the common definition of ______________ __________________.

-Specific behavior should be cited; a catch all phrase / violation should not be utilized.
+Specific behavior should be cited; a catch all phrase / violation should not be utilized as the sole charge.

-In terms of misconduct that occurred during “Off-duty” activity, the department must show a ___________ between the employees’ actions and their position in order to impose discipline.
+In terms of misconduct that occurred during “Off-duty” activity, the department must show a ___________, or link, between the employees’ actions and their position in order to impose discipline.

 True or False – With regard to Garrity v.
 New Jersey, it was ruled that information given to an employer by an employee in an administrative hearing cannot be used against the employee in criminal proceeding.